 Digital Twin Use Case Example: Kaeser

-Kaeser, one of the leading manufacturing companies and compressed air products provider, has applied digital twins that enable the company to switch from selling a product to selling a service.
-Digital Twin system constantly provides Kaeser with operational data on equipment during its lifecycle, in particular the air consumption rate.
-Such monitoring has allowed Kaeser to charge clients on the basis of air consumption, rather than at a fix rate.
-As the result, the company has managed to reduce commodity costs by 30% and onboarded nearly half of all major vendors using digital twins.
+Kaeser, one of the leading manufacturing companies and compressed air products providers, has applied digital twins that enable the company to switch from selling a product to selling a service.
+Digital Twin system constantly provides Kaeser with operational data on the equipment during its lifecycle, particularly – the air consumption rate.
+Such monitoring has allowed Kaeser to charge clients based on air consumption rather than at a fixed rate.
+As a result, the company has reduced commodity costs by 30% and onboarded nearly half of all major vendors using digital twins.

 Applications of Digital Twin in Automotive & Aerospace

 Applications of Digital Twin are widely embraced in the automotive and aerospace industries.
-Digital Twins have found use not only in vehicle engineering and design customization, but are also widely used for maintenance of large transport and aircraft.
-Weight monitoring, aircraft tracking, accurate stipulation of weather conditions, and vehicle defect detection are the most prominent examples of Digital Twin application in aerospace.
+Digital Twins have found use not only in vehicle engineering and design customization but are also widely used for the maintenance of large transport and aircraft.
+Weight monitoring, aircraft tracking, accurate stipulation of weather conditions, and vehicle defect detection are the most prominent examples of Digital Twin applications in aerospace.

 Applications of Digital Twin in Automotive & Aerospace

-«In the automotive and aircraft sectors, they [Digital Twins] are becoming essential tools for optimizing entire manufacturing value chains and innovating new products. »
+“In the automotive and aircraft sectors, they [Digital Twins] are becoming essential tools for optimizing entire manufacturing value chains and innovating new products.”
+Deloitte

 With a digital replica of a transport unit, be it a truck, ship, or airplane, complex management of assets becomes highly automated as the digital twin systems constantly monitor vehicles, reducing manual examination down to zero.
-The use of real-time monitoring and predictive analytics allows for defects to be detected earlier and asset downtime to be significantly reduced.
-For instance, a Dutch air transport company KLM claims that due to predictive analytics it has reduced its minimum equipment list defects, delays and cancellations by 50%.
+Using real-time monitoring and predictive analytics allows defects to be detected earlier and asset downtime to be significantly reduced.
+For instance, a Dutch air transport company KLM claims that due to predictive analytics, it has reduced its minimum equipment list defects, delays, and cancellations by 50%.

 The Digital Twins technology allows logistics companies to optimize the transport load.
-For example, due to the weight restrictions for cargo airplanes transport companies often underperform and carry less cargo for fear of endangering the aircraft safety as it is highly difficult or sometimes even impossible to accurately estimate how much weight can be carried without posing risks.
-However, the use of transport twinning and flight simulating employed in Twin Weight Monitoring allows to assess the exact cargo weight in real time and thus avoid underperformance.
+For example, due to the weight restrictions for cargo airplanes, transport companies often underperform and carry less cargo for fear of endangering aircraft safety as it is highly difficult or sometimes even impossible to accurately estimate how much weight can be carried without posing risks.
+However, the use of transport twinning and flight simulation employed in Twin Weight Monitoring allows us to assess the exact cargo weight in real-time and thus avoid underperformance.

-Challenge Advisory conducted tests on weight load optimization with Digital Twin revealing that by applying digital simulations for aircraft the total load weight can be increased by 23% and that the standard weight limits that are imposed on flight operations tend to be far off from reality.
+Challenge Advisory conducted tests on weight load optimization with Digital Twin revealing that by applying digital simulations for aircraft, the total load weight can be increased by 23% and that the standard weight limits imposed on flight operations tend to be far off from reality.

 The use of Digital Twins is rapidly changing the way companies develop and design their transport parks.
-Applying virtual replication of physical assets parts and simulation of how they behave when in use helps air transport companies to enhance quality control the condition of the transport units and their overall safety.
-Moreover, the digital twin technology is able to simulate the operation of their transport assets in various scenarios and environmental conditions
+Applying virtual replication of physical assets parts and simulation of how they behave when in use helps air transport companies to enhance quality control, the condition of the transport units, and their overall safety.
+Moreover, the digital twin technology can simulate the operation of their transport assets in various scenarios and environmental conditions.

 Read more about XR applications in the automotive industry.